Healthy Homes Assessment Akina

 Akina Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement for all Akina and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is a requirement to all Akina and New Zealand rental homes where it is reasonably practicable to install.

-• Landlords and property managers must keep records to demonstrate the conformance to the Healthy Homes Standard that apply or will be applicable during the tenancy of the rental property.
+• Property managers and landlords have to keep records that demonstrate compliance with any Healthy Homes Standards that apply or will be applied during the tenancy of the rental property.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

-• All homes let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households that are rented out by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes